Rivenatti/MERN-ticketing-system/README.md

 - FRONTEND:
   React, React-router, Redux, Axios, Material-UI

-Application is a fully working ticketing system which allows user to: register, login with the own account, "CRUD" tickets stored in the database, display information about his/her account and delete the account.
+Application is a fully working ticketing system which allows user to: register, login on the own account, "CRUD" tickets stored in the database, display information about his/her account and delete the account.
 For security and user authentication I have used JSON Web Token which is stored in the browser's cookies.
 To hash passwords I have used bcrypt.js.

 ## Get started